tylerpearson/CoverPop/README.md

 ## Updates

+* v2.0.1 - Add underscore to cookie name to allow Varnish caching *7/27/2013*
 * v2.1 *6/30/2013*
   * Ditch jQuery dependency
   * Switch to using an id instead of class for CoverPop-cover